nelvadas/GraalVM-SpringBoot-Labs/README.md

 ## Overview
 A Workshop for *Spring Boot*  lovers that will introduce & demonstrate some of the coolest things you can do with GraalVM.
 The workshop is divided into a number of sub-pages, each largely self-contained, that cover one aspect of GraalVM Native Image.
 Some of these workshops are equally applicable to the Community Edition & the Enterprise Edition, but some focus on functionality that is only available within the Enterprise Edition, such as Profile Guided Optimisations.
-This workshop focus first on the core features provided by GraalVM Enterprise Edition and not specifically on [Spring Native Project](https://github.com/spring-projects-experimental/spring-native) that is still Beta when writing this pages.

 ## Credits